seud0nym/tch-gui-unhide/adguard/README.md

 - By default, this installation option will reduce log retention to 24 hours, to try and reduce the likelihood of running out of space.
 - You will need to carefully monitor internal storage to make sure you do not run out of space.
 You can disable log retention in AdGuard Home if this becomes an issue.

-## DHCP Incompatibility with Guest Networks
+## AdGuard Home DHCP Server Incompatibility with Guest Networks
 The default dnsmasq service provides both DNS forwarding and DHCP.
 It allows different DHCP pools, so that the different interfaces (LAN and Guest networks) can have different IP address ranges.

 The AdGuard Home DHCP Server listens on all interfaces (including the Guest networks) but can only serve addresses from a single pool.
 Therefore, devices connecting to the Guest Wi-Fi networks would be unable to acquire a valid IP address for their subnet.

-This script disables dnsmasq to maximize free memory and enables the AdGuard Home DHCP server, therefore you *cannot* run Guest SSIDs.
+By default, this script disables dnsmasq to maximize free memory and enables the AdGuard Home DHCP server, therefore you *cannot* run Guest SSIDs.

-*If you require Guest Wi-Fi facilities, then you should **NOT** use this script to install AdGuard Home on your device.*

 You can use the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) script with **-G** option to remove the Guest Wi-FI SSIDs, networks and firewall rules and zones, if you are not using Guest Wi-Fi.

+However, if you wish or need to use Guest Wi-Fi, or if you just want to continue using dnsmasq for DHCP, you can specify the **-d** installation option, as described below.
+However, continuing to run dnsmasq for DHCP comes at the cost of consuming additional RAM, which could be an issue on devices with less memory, such as the DJA0231.

 ## Free RAM Requirements
 The forum post starts by saying that devices require 100MB RAM free.
 A subsequent post indicates around 30MB.